-In Spain, until the 2012 Labour Law reform introduced by urgent governamental legislative decree (and confirmed 6 months later by the Spanish conservative absolute majority), under the informal pressure of EU and International institutions, the system of after-effects of collective agreement was based on the principle of the continuation of the normative effects of the collective agreements after their expiration, until the conclusion of a new collective agreement.
-This principle could be altered by agreement between the negotiating or concluding parties themselves.
+In Spain, prior to the 2012 labour law reform that was introduced by urgent governmental legislative decree (and confirmed six months later by the Spanish Conservative absolute majority) under informal pressure from EU and international institutions, the system of collective agreement after-effects had been based on the principle of the continuation of the normative effects of collective agreements after their expiration until the conclusion of a new collective agreement.
+This principle could be altered by agreement between the negotiating or concluding parties.

-One of the important points of the 2012 reform (which had started by a previous reform of collective bargaining in 2010) was decentralisation of collective bargaining.
-Company-level agreements were given absolute preference above higher level agreement concerning some core working conditions (quantity of salary, some aspects of working time, etc.), and, if some conditions related to the economic situation, organisation or production of the company are met, higher level collective agreement can be temporarily suspended.
-The system of after-effects was also altered, in that the continuation with full effects of collective agreements after their expirationwas limited to a period of one year, except agreement to the contrary, after which the “superior collective agreement” would regulate the working conditions.
-However, this urgent modification of the Estatuto de los Trabajadores, which regulates individual and collective aspects of the labour relation, left open questions and legal voids.
+One of the important aspects of the 2012 reform (which had begun with a previous collective bargaining reform in 2010) was the decentralisation of collective bargaining.
+Company-level agreements were given absolute preference above higher-level agreements concerning certain employment conditions (level of wages, some aspects of working time, etc.).
+Further, under the reform, higher-level collective agreements can be temporarily suspended in cases where certain conditions related to the economic situation, organisation or production of the company are met.
+The system of after-effects was also altered, such that the continuation with full effects of collective agreements after their expiration was limited to one year, except where there is agreement to the contrary, after which the 'superior collective agreement' would regulate employment conditions.
+However, this urgent modification of the Estatuto de los Trabajadores, which regulates individual and collective aspects of labour relations, left open questions and legal voids.

-The question of the determination of the “superior agreement” is a difficult one, given the fact that the structure of collective bragaining is mainly left open to collective autonomy and does not provide for an exhaustive coverage, at different levels, of the different economic sectors.
-Different collective agreements at different levels, all applicable to a company, regulate different matters, nor are necessarily complementary.
-Also, the reference to the “superior” character of the agreement is not only a question of territorial scope, but also of “functional”, or material scope.
-This leaves the possibility that, even if a “superior agreement” can be identified, which is not allways the case, the latter would not have the same material scope as the expired agreement or would not regulate the same working conditions.
-And in absence of collective agreements, the only source which regulates working conditions, apart from the contract, is the law, mainly the provisions of the Estatuto de los Trabajadores in terms of working time, mínimum salary, etc. But it is also important to stress the law does not regulate all aspects of the individual or the collective work relations, and in some cases, even effectively refers to collective bargaining as a necessary source.
-Moreover, collective agreement do not regulate only working conditions, but contain also important provision related to the organisation of work (profesional classification, flexibility measures,…) or to collective relations between management and labour, the disappearance of which could jeopardise the productive organisation of the companies.
+The question of determining a 'superior agreement' is a difficult one, given that the structure of collective bargaining is mainly left open to collective autonomy and does not provide for exhaustive coverage, at different levels, of the various economic sectors.
+Different collective agreements at different levels, all applicable to a company, regulate different matters, and are not necessarily complementary.
+Also, the reference to the 'superior' character of an agreement is not only a question of territorial scope but also of functional, or material, scope.
+This leaves the possibility that, even if a 'superior agreement' could be identified, which is not always the case, it may not have the same material scope as the expired agreement or may not regulate the same working conditions.
+In the absence of collective agreements, the only source regulating employment conditions, apart from the contract, is the law, mainly the provisions of the Estatuto de los Trabajadores in terms of working hours, minimum wage, etc. It is also important to stress that the law does not regulate all aspects of individual or collective work relations, and in some cases even effectively refers to collective bargaining as a necessary source.
+Moreover, collective agreements do not regulate only employment conditions, but also contain important provision related to the organisation of work (professional classification, flexibility measures and so on) or to collective relations between management and labour, the disappearance of which could jeopardise the productive organisation of companies.

-The new regulation of the after-effects gave rise to some companies taking the decision, once the one year period of after-effects had ceased, to modify unilaterally the different working conditions, generally in detriment of the workers.
-The reasoning behind those acts was that, in the absence of a superior agreement, only the minimal conditions of the Estatuto de los Trabajadores, or the mínimum salary, would apply.
+The new regulation of after-effects gave rise to some companies deciding, once the one-year period of after-effects had ended, to unilaterally modify various employment conditions, generally to the detriment of employees.
+The reasoning was that, in the absence of a superior agreement, only the minimal conditions of the Estatuto de los Trabajadores, or the minimum wage, would apply.